 - The safe internal temperature for cooking pot roast is 145°F. Insert a meat thermometer into the middle of the pot roast to check for doneness and safety before serving.

-- Let the pot roast rest for 10 minutes after cooking to let the juices redistribute before slicing.
+- Let the meat rest for 10 minutes after cooking to let the juices redistribute before slicing.

 - Don’t forget to remove the bay leaf from the pot roast before serving!